 This highly desired cut of meat deserves top billing due to its full flavor and soft texture.
 The generous amount of marbling (fat running through the meat) makes for a rich taste and juicy finish.
 Because this area of the cow gets little exercise, the muscle isn't used much and therefore the meat is nice and tender.
 Rib-eye is often a decent size, filling up the plate, making for an impressive steak dinner.

-Due to excellent marbling of the meat, this cut of beef it is loaded with flavor and remains tender during most any cooking process.
-This steak is best grilled or broiled and will remain tender up to medium though it is still good at medium well.
-Because of the excellent flavor, the Rib-Eye Steak does not require much in the way of seasoning above salting.
+The grill or the broiler is the preferred cooking method for this cut of meat.
+The rib-eye is best cooked to rare or medium rare but will remain tender when cooked to medium (and is still good at medium well).
+Because of the steak's excellent flavor, the rib-eye does not require much in the way of seasoning beyond salting.
 It should be brought to near room temperature before cooking and salted liberally just before it goes on the grill or under the broiler.

 Since this steak has a higher fat content, it is prone to cause flare-ups while grilling; it's important to keep a close eye on the cooking process, which should take no more than a few minutes.
 Move the steak to a new section of the grill every time you rotate (for those attractive grill marks) or flip over the meat, which should be every minute, up to 4 minutes total for rare to medium rare.
 To reach higher levels of doneness, reduce the heat or move the steak to a cooler section of the grill to continue cooking to the desired doneness.

 The closer the section of meat is to the head of the cow, the more marbling there is.
 Since the rib primal is behind the chuck (shoulder area) primal, rib-eye steak has an abundant amount of fat.
 This fat melts from the inside out during cooking, giving the meat loads of flavor and a buttery taste.
 The steak also remains tender during almost any cooking process.